itlongtruong/vaytientietkiem/wp-content/plugins/wp-smtp/readme.txt

 4. For more information of this plugin, please visit: [Plugin Homepage](https://wpsmtpmail.com/ "WP SMTP").

 == Changelog ==

+= 1.2.5 - 15.04.2022 - =
+Fixed: base64_encoding problem for passwords and users that may appear that they are already in base64_encoding but in reality they are not ( https://github.com/WPChill/wp-smtp/issues/7 )
+Changed: Removed CDN files and added them locally ( https://github.com/WPChill/wp-smtp/issues/8 )

+= 1.2.4 =
+Changed: Added base64 encode for username and passwords ( https://github.com/WPChill/wp-smtp/issues/2 )
+Added: Setting to disable the email logging. ( https://github.com/WPChill/wp-smtp/issues/3 )

 = 1.2.3 =
 Fix auto loading require path